Shopify/ruby-lsp/jekyll/index.markdown

 and the language server can be launched running `ruby-lsp` (without bundle exec in order to properly hook into your project's dependencies).

-## Addons
+## Add-ons

-The Ruby LSP provides an addon system that allows other gems to enhance the base functionality with more editor features.
-This is the mechanism that powers addons like
+The Ruby LSP provides an add-on system that allows other gems to enhance the base functionality with more editor features.
+This is the mechanism that powers add-ons like

 - [Ruby LSP Rails](https://github.com/Shopify/ruby-lsp-rails)
 - [Ruby LSP RSpec](https://github.com/st0012/ruby-lsp-rspec)
 - [Ruby LSP rubyfmt](https://github.com/jscharf/ruby-lsp-rubyfmt)

-Additionally, some tools may include a Ruby LSP addon directly, like
+Additionally, some tools may include a Ruby LSP add-on directly, like

 - [Standard Ruby (from v1.39.1)](https://github.com/standardrb/standard/wiki/IDE:-vscode#using-ruby-lsp)

-Other community driven addons can be found in [rubygems](https://rubygems.org/search?query=name%3A+ruby-lsp) by searching for the `ruby-lsp` prefix.
+Other community driven add-ons can be found in [rubygems](https://rubygems.org/search?query=name%3A+ruby-lsp) by searching for the `ruby-lsp` prefix.

-For instructions on how to create addons, see the [addons documentation](addons).
+For instructions on how to create add-ons, see the [add-ons documentation](add-ons).

 ## General features